giegloop/mri-bundle-segmentation/README.md

 ## Instructions
 * It is necessary to execute the files with Python 3.
+* Make sure you have created the folder "code/results/" to save the results of the experiments.

 * Make sure that in the folder "code/data/" the following files are present (see steps under pre-processing):
   * embeddings
   * FA

 ### Create a subset
 First, we create a subset of the data to run the algorithm on.
 Do this by opening "code/subset.py" and change the global variables x\_sub, y\_sub and z\_sub to the subset you want.
 Then, run the file.
 This will create three files in the folder "code/data/": "dim\_sub.npy" , "embedding\_sub.npy" and "FA\_sub.npy", which will be used by the other scripts.
+If you want to see what the subset looks like, run "code/plot_subset.py".

 ### Spotting the superparamagnetic phase
 1. We are ready to use the Svendsen-Wang Monte Carlo (SWMC) algorithm, located in "code/swmc.py".
 At the top of the file there are a couple of variables which you can change.
 The most important one is the "type" variable, which should now be set to "swmc".